The 5th International Cosmic Day will take place on November 2, 2016.

-A novelty of this year's ICD is the participation of professional scientists from two renowned collaborations: ATLAS and IceCube.
+A novelty this year is the participation of scientists from the two renowned collaborations ATLAS and IceCube, who will analyze their data regarding the questions addressed by the International Cosmic Day.
 ATLAS is a high-energy experiment at the Large Hadron Collider at CERN and focuses on the investigation of the fundamental forces of nature.
 For this goal protons are accelerated and brought to collision to measure the resulting particles.
 The astroparticle physics experiment IceCube detects the elusive neutrinos from far-away sources.
 It explores the physics at exploding stars, gamma-ray bursts, and other origins of high-energy neutrinos.
-While both experiments follow different aims, their experimental data both contain information about Cosmic Rays.
-This data will be analayzed regarding the questions adressed by the International Cosmic Day.

 Have you become interested?
 Then participate!

 For more information, please contact icd(at)desy.de.